Introduction

 Last August at a private founders dinner in Bali, forty people worth between five million and a hundred million dollars spent the entire evening asking the same question: who actually knows what they're doing with AI, and how do you tell?
 People who had been building for decades.
 And they could not cut through the noise.

 This paper maps the architecture that separates the five percent from the ninety-five.
-The model is M = T × S × K × A × E × I × L: Truth, Situational Awareness, Knowledge, Architecture, Encoding, Infrastructure, Leverage.
-Seven variables, multiplicative.
-Each one is a dependency: remove any single one and the output of the entire system collapses, regardless of how strong the remaining six are.
+The model is M = S × K × E: Situational Awareness, Knowledge, Encoding.
+Three variables.
+Truth is the gate you pass through before the model applies — you either have signal integrity or you don't.
+Architecture is the first act of encoding.
+Infrastructure is where encoding lives once it has a home.
+Leverage is what compounds when the three variables are running.
 The model was built from two years on both sides of AI implementation: enterprise boardrooms and solo founders, agencies and SaaS companies, creator brands and consulting firms, content businesses and coaching programs.
 Thousands of conversations.
 Hundreds of deals and implementations.
 The same constraint in every one: the expert was the system, and the system could not survive without the expert in the room.

 Table of Contents